 - Magic is a random trait in the Nine Swords multiverse.
 This is little-known and a mage looking for gifted individuals has to be told to scan his city's slaves.

 - Vadim Panov's Secret City: this trope distinguishes humans from other species.
-Humans can be born as regular mages or Healers, and the amount of mages is increasing because of the millenia-long exposure to the Secret City's magic.
+Humans can be born as regular mages or Healers, and the number of mages is increasing because of the millennia-long exposure to the Secret City's magic.

 - Vitaliy Zykov: